 These amounts will be entered by employees in tax software as part of the T4 data entered.

-The TWS for 2020 must be reported to CRA on Form PD27, 10% Temporary Wage Subsidy Self-Identification Form for Employers.
+The TWS for 2020 had to be reported to CRA on Form PD27, 10% Temporary Wage Subsidy Self-Identification Form for Employers.

-The amount by which you reduced your remittances is deemed to be paid, so will be included with the amount of your actual remittances when complete your T4 Summary.
+The amount by which you reduced your remittances was deemed to be paid, so was included with the amount of your actual remittances when completing your T4 Summary.

 T4 slip - information for employers

 Filling Out the T4 slip - Identification and pre-numbered boxes - scroll to the bottom of the page to access further box numbers